Voice interfaces today are where mobile interfaces were in 2009

 Conversational interfaces, be them text or speech, are a vital part of creating great connected software experiences.
-At Connected Lab we believe that voice interfaces will be one of the biggest changes to how people interact with technology since the shift from mice and keyboard to touch-screen supercomputers in our pockets.
-Because of this, at Connected Lab, we’re extremely curious about voice interfaces and have been investing into R&D.
+At Connected we believe that voice interfaces will be one of the biggest changes to how people interact with technology since the shift from mice and keyboard to touch-screen supercomputers in our pockets.
+Because of this, at Connected, we’re extremely curious about voice interfaces and have been investing in R&D.

 If you’ve ever used voice recognition in your car, you know what early voice interfaces were like: so awful that you stop trying.
-Apple’s Siri was a step forward, but is still felt limited and error-prone.
-“Ok Google” was better still, thanks Google’s huge dataset and open approach.
+Apple’s Siri was a step forward but is still felt limited and error-prone.
+“Ok Google” was better still, thanks to Google’s huge dataset and open approach.

-At Connected Lab, we’re combining speech recognition and machine learning to demonstrate opportunities where voice interfaces provide a better user experience than the graphical user interfaces (GUI) we’re used to.
-We do this through internal R&D, building product with our clients, and most recently by inviting the Toronto developer community to a 24 hour hackathon.
+At Connected, we’re combining speech recognition and machine learning to demonstrate opportunities where voice interfaces provide a better user experience than the graphical user interfaces (GUI) we’re used to.
+We do this through internal R&D, building product with our clients, and most recently by inviting the Toronto developer community to a 24-hour hackathon.
 Few things synthesize creativity like the constraints and focus of a hackathon.
-We partnered with Amazon and invited 80 developers, designers, and product managers to our headquarters for the 24 hour event.
+We partnered with Amazon and invited 80 developers, designers, and product managers to our headquarters for the 24-hour event.
 Amazon provided Echo devices and access to the Alexa Voice Services (AVS) platform.
-By all accounts it was a huge success!
+By all accounts, it was a huge success!

 I see many different opportunities emerging through voice technology.
 Here are three examples where voice interfaces are more accessible, convenient, and powerful than even the snappiest mobile apps: